Payame Noor University: Student life

 Payame Noor University has sports, religious, and cultural centers and extracurricular activities, and tries to direct the potential energy of the youth in the right directions.

 Payame Noor University has also an analytical news agency, known an UPNA.

 PNU has more than 21 student scientific associations.

 Publishing

 The Payame Noor University Conference System is an online system that helps Payame Noor University Centers to hold their scientific conferences at the international, national and regional levels without having to worry about conflicts with traditional methods of receiving articles and judging them.
 This system manages all the stages of holding a conference, from launching the website and informing, to registering and receiving papers.

 About 2700 books were published at the editorial office from 1988 to 2018.

-Rankings

-PNU was ranked by the Center for World University Rankings (CWUR) in 2019-2020 as rank 27 in Iran, and globally ranked 1626.
-PNU is not ranked as one of the "Best Global Universities in Iran" in the U.S. News & World Report.
-The QS World University Rankings does not rank PNU.
-Academic Ranking of World Universities does not rank PNU.
+Key Rankings for Payame Noor University:

+U.S. News & World Report 2024-2025: Ranked #2074 in Best Global Universities and #57 in Iran.

+CWUR World University Rankings 2025: Ranked #33 in Iran and #1693-1700 globally, placing it in the top 8.3% of universities worldwide.

+QS Asian University Rankings 2026: Ranked #1101-1200 in Asia and #362 in Southern Asia.

+Times Higher Education (THE) 2025: Ranked in the 1501+ category globally and 801-1000th for "Quality Education".